CVS Research Grants

 • The research question, objectives and study background.

 • Proposed methods, study design and details of planned analyses with an outline of expected duration for each step.
-If necessary, please consult with the CVS statistician prior to submitting your application.
 If available, please include a summary of results from pilot data.

 • Proposed clinical benefits of the research and a route to impact statement.